Getaway House in Suches, Georgia

-In Blairsville, you can get a bird’s eye view of the state from the highest peak in Georgia at Brasstown Bald, see the only place the Appalachian Trail passes through a human-made structure at Mountain Crossings, and go on waterfall hikes like to Helton Creek Falls.
-In autumn, when the trees start to show off their fiery red and yellow leaves, you’ll love the scenic views as you drive along curvy mountain roads like Russell-Brasstown Scenic Byway.
+In Blairsville, you can get a bird's eye view of the state from the highest peak in Georgia at Brasstown Bald, see the only place the Appalachian Trail passes through a human-made structure at Mountain Crossings, and go on waterfall hikes.
+You’ll love the scenic views as you drive along curvy mountain roads like Russell-Brasstown Scenic Byway.

-Blue Ridge Treehouse at Bear Claw Vineyards in Blue Ridge
+Escape to Blue Ridge cabins in Blue Ridge

-If you feel like getting out, you’re only four miles away from downtown Blue Ridge with its many shops and restaurants.
-Don’t miss a stop at Mercier Orchards for freshly picked apples in the fall and berries in the spring, and spend an afternoon riding the train along the Toccoa River on the Blue Ridge Scenic Railway.
+If you feel like getting out, you're only four miles away from downtown Blue Ridge's many shops and restaurants.
+Don't miss a stop at Mercier Orchards for freshly picked berries in the spring and apples in the fall, and spend an afternoon riding the train along the Toccoa River on the Blue Ridge Scenic Railway.